mangecoeur/document-outline/README.md

 Trigger using `document-outline:toggle` or enable `show by default` setting.
 Single click to jump to heading in document, double click to collapse sub-headings.

+## Why?

+It's easy to get lost working on long documents - an outline view is a huge help.
+However, the default atom navigator (and its symbol-tree-view outline sibling) don't handle markdown heading hierarchy and don't really make it possible to add in.
+Other projects with similar goals seem to be unmaintained and unmaintainable.
+Plus, thanks to the way we process markdown, we can enable unique features like drag-and-drop reordering of headings in the future.

 ## See also

 Some handy packages for working on long form markdown documents: